faultyserver/test_cs352/README.md

 Please, do **not** use pull requests to change existing test cases.

 ## Test Script
 If you want to modify the test script, fork the repo, make your change, then make a pull request.
 Modifications will only be included if they *improve* the functionality or usability of the script.
-Styliztic changes are generally not accepted.
+Stylistic changes are generally not accepted.

 If you find an error in the test script, create an issue with the following:
   - The error that is occurring.